isomerpages/nlb-curiocity/_jurong/Building a New Town.md

 description: ""
 variant: markdown
 ---
 In less than a decade after the launch of the Jurong Industrial Estate, Jurong grew into a bustling hub of factories and workers, and was the centerpiece of Singapore’s industrialisation efforts.
-The estate had attracted investments worth a total of about S$178 million in fixed assets and generated jobs for around 6,500 workers.
+The estate had attracted investments worth a total of about S$178 million in fixed assets and generated jobs for around 6,500 workers by the end of 1967.
 However, Dr Goh Keng Swee wanted Jurong to not only be an industrial estate, but also a town.
 This led to the birth of housing estates in Jurong and the building of recreation facilities, town centres, and flats.

 ---